-- 6. The duties of a Codex Committee shall include: - (a) the drawing up of a list of priorities as appropriate, among the subjects and products within its terms of reference,

-- (b) consideration of the types of safety and quality elements (or recommendations) to be covered, whether in standards for general application or in reference to specific food products, - (c) consideration of the types of product to be covered by standards, e.g., whether materials for further processing into food should be covered, - (d) preparation of draft Codex standards within its terms of reference, - (e) reporting to each session of the Commission on the progress of its work and, where necessary, on any difficulties caused by its terms of reference, together with suggestions for their amendment. - (f) the review and, as necessary, revision of existing standards and related texts on a scheduled, periodic basis to ensure that the standards and related texts within its terms of reference are consistent with current scientific knowledge and other relevant information.
+- 6. The duties of a Codex Committee shall include: - (a) the drawing up of a list of priorities as appropriate, among the subjects and products within its terms of reference, - (b) consideration of the types of product to be covered by standards, e.g., whether materials for further processing into food should be covered, - (c) preparation of draft Codex standards within its terms of reference, - (d) reporting to each session of the Commission on the progress of its work and, where necessary, on any difficulties caused by its terms of reference, together with suggestions for their amendment.